-If a person ends up paralyzed because of tumor growth, there is also risks of blood clot and other serious health complications.
-It is crucial to manage the tumors at the right time.
+If a person ends up paralyzed because of tumor growth, there are also risks of a blood clot and other serious health complications.
+It is crucial to managing the tumors at the right time.

 Symptoms of Spinal Tumor

 Non-mechanical back pain, especially in the middle or lower back, is the most frequent symptom of both benign and malignant spinal tumors.
 This back pain is not specifically attributed to injury, stress or physical activity.
 However, the pain may increase with activity and is often worse at night.

 Pain may spread beyond the back to the hips, legs, feet or arms and may worsen over time — even when treated by conservative, nonsurgical methods that can often help alleviate back pain attributed to mechanical causes.

 Depending on the location and type of tumor, other signs and symptoms can develop, especially as a malignant tumor grows and compresses on the spinal cord, the nerve roots, blood vessels or bones of the spine.